SSS-Says-Snek/SSS-Says-Snek/README.md

 - built in modules lel

 ## Projects I've been working on:
-- [Community Bot](https://github.com/SSS-Says-Snek/community_bot): This is for my server (which as 27 members lel).
+- [Community Bot](https://github.com/SSS-Says-Snek/community_bot): This is for my server (which has 27 members lel).
 Biggest project by far, with over 3k lines of code
 - [PygameCommunityBot](https://github.com/SSS-Says-Snek/PygameCommunityBot): I made some PRs for the Pygame Community Bot :D
-- Name Goes Here Lol: Literally the name right now, no repo ye
+- Name Goes Here Lol: Literally the name right now, no repo yet